-Today’s episode is another interesting discussion on the medical school interview particularly about knowing YOU.
-For most students, this is a huge challenge.
+Today’s episode is another interesting discussion on the medical school interview, particularly about knowing yourself.
+For most premeds, this is a huge challenge.
 If you struggling with knowing how to talk about yourself, this is the episode for you.

-Know how to answer “Tell me about yourself.” question:
+Know how to answer the “Tell me about yourself” question.

 Understand your strengths and weaknesses.

-Try this exercise: Email your family and friends and ask them what they think is your biggest weaknesses.
+Try this exercise: Email your family and friends and ask them what they think are your biggest weaknesses.

 - You might not get the best answers back.
 Tell them to give you the brutally honest truth because you need it.

 - Do not just leave your weaknesses at that.
-Be able to leave it with something positive.
-So talk about what you’ve learned from it and how you’re trying to overcoming it and how it won’t be an issue in the future.
+Be able to address them in a positive way.
+So talk about what you’ve learned from those weaknesses, how you’re trying to overcoming them, and how it won’t be an issue in the future.

 Understand and know your stances on specific topics.

 Be able to talk about abortion and euthanasia.
-You have to have a side and understand why you’re taking that side.
-Be thoughtful about it and do some soul searching.
+You have to have a side, and you have to understand why you’re taking that side.
+Be thoughtful about it, and do some soul searching.

 Be able to talk about your different experiences.